Weed Control in Planting Beds: Best Practices & Products to Avoid

 Use Post-Emergent Weed Control Products

-If you have a landscape bed that is overrun with weeds, you can use a nonselective herbicide to tackle them, but this product will kill any plant it touches, so it’s best for when you’re starting fresh in a planting bed and don’t want to keep any of the plants you have in there or plan to remove them first.
+If your landscape bed is overrun with weeds, a nonselective herbicide can be used to eliminate them.
+However, this type of herbicide will kill any plant it contacts, making it ideal when starting with a clean slate in a planting bed or if you plan to remove existing plants first.

 Hiring a Pro To Help With Weed Control

-When you hire a professional for your plant health care in Memphis, TN and North MS, they usually use a combination of strategies that help tackle various weeds with different growth patterns.
+When you hire a professional for your plant health care in North Mississippi, they typically use a combination of strategies to tackle various weeds with different growth patterns.

 This integrated weed management strategy is both effective and sustainable.
 By rotating strategies and adapting techniques based on seasonal conditions and weed pressure, professionals can help you maintain healthy planting beds.